JulienLivernais/ecoguard-jp-api/README.md

 ![AQI Table](docs/AQI_table.png)

-The following pollutants are also stored individually in the database to support analysis:
+The following air quality components are also stored individually in the database to support analysis:
 PM2.5 (fine particles), PM10 (coarse particles), NO2 (nitrogen dioxide), O3 (ozone).

 2. **Weather / Open-Meteo**